himu199/himu199/README.md

 - 🌱 I’m currently learning all the aplications of Machine Learning

-- 💞️ I’m looking to collaborate on Data Science, Web Scraping and Pythn Scripting projects.
+- 💞️ I’m looking to collaborate on Data Science, Web Scraping and Python Scripting projects.

 - 📫 How to reach me : himfreelance@gmail.com